If you’re a skinny fat woman or man and want to change how you look, how you feel, & how healthy you are, this article may help.

 Skinny fat diet

-You’re definitely not going to starve with this food & drink program I’m suggesting: there’s no severe calorie restriction.
+You’re definitely not going to go hungry with this food & drink program I’m suggesting, since there’s no severe daily calorie deficit** needed.

 But you have to make sure that what you’re eating & drinking is the right stuff that your body needs.

 You just need to clean up your inputs and also to prioritize feeding your muscles the right way, because eating & drinking the wrong stuff will kill your skinny fat transformation plan, plain & simple.

 - No junk food, fast food, fried food

 - No sugary or sweetened foods or condiments

 - Eat 20-30 grams of protein every 3 hrs. or so

 - No processed food – whole foods & whole grains only

 - Lean protein only, no high fat meat or high fat dairy